andrew/ultimate-awesome/README.md

 - [awesome-mobile-growth](https://github.com/renedeanda/awesome-mobile-growth) - Awesome Mobile Growth is a curated list of the best mobile growth related resources, blogs, & tools in one place.
 - [awesome-derby](https://github.com/russll/awesome-derby) - A collection of awesome derby components.
 - [awesome-cycling](https://github.com/sfdye/awesome-cycling) - A curated list of resources for cyclists and bike-packers :bicyclist:.
-- [awesome-software-composers](https://github.com/specstoryai/awesome-software-composers) - The products, people, communities and tools that enable the software composer workflow with natural language 👉.
 - [awesome-iitc-plugins](https://github.com/Suburbanno/awesome-iitc-plugins) - A collection of amazing plugins for IITC.
 - [awesome-azure-databricks](https://github.com/tfayyaz/awesome-azure-databricks) - Awesome content all about Azure Databricks.
 - [awesome-investment](https://github.com/thomasmktong/awesome-investment) - A curated list of delightful investment services and resources.